CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 |Repurchase at Option of Holders:

 At the option of each holder, for all or part of its New Secured Convertible Notes, right to put New Secured Convertible Notes to Issuer in the event of a Fundamental Change at the principal amount thereof plus accrued interest to the repurchase date.
-"Fundamental Change" means, at any time as of the Closing Date:
+A "Fundamental Change" shall be deemed to have occurred at the time after the New Secured Convertible Notes are originally issued if any of the following occurs:

-1. any person/group (within the meaning of the Securities Exchange Act of 1934 (the "Exchange Act"), excluding Permitted Holders, shall (directly or indirectly) (i) obtain the power (whether or not exercised) to elect a majority of the members of the board of directors of the Borrower/Issuer (or any other direct/indirect parent thereof), or (ii) acquire beneficial ownership (within the meaning of the Exchange Act) or control of 35% or more (on a fully diluted basis) of the voting or economic power/interests in the capital stock of the Borrower/Issuer (or any other direct/indirect parent thereof); or
+1. any person or group (within the meaning of the Securities Exchange Act of 1934 (the "Exchange Act")), excluding certain permitted holders, shall (directly or indirectly) (a) obtain the power (whether or not exercised) to elect a majority of the members of the board of directors of the Issuer (or any other direct/indirect parent thereof), or (b) acquire beneficial ownership (within the meaning of the Exchange Act) or control of 35% or more (on a fully diluted basis) of the voting or economic power/interests in the capital stock of the Issuer (or any other direct/indirect parent thereof); or

 |Redemption: